Shopify Store Sales Tax : A Beginner’s Guide

 A sales tax nexus simply means a business or store that has a significant physical presence.
 The sales tax nexus is different from one state to the next but the general agreement is when the merchant has some sort of physical presence such as a warehouse or an office.

 As a first step before you even start charging sales tax to your customers, determine whether you have a sales tax nexus.
 Find out the states which you might have any physical presence and communicate with that states’ department of revenue.

 You have determined the states where you have a sales tax nexus.
 The next step will require you to get a tax permit.
 You will do this by contacting the Department of Revenue in your state.

 This is an absolutely crucial step mainly because you will often be required by law to have a permit before you can begin charging sales tax to your clients.
 Every state may approach the issue slightly differently from the next.

-Once you’ve gotten your sales tax permit, you will also receive information as to when you are required to remit the sales tax.
-Usually it is every month, sometimes quarterly or every year.
+Once you’ve got your sales tax permit, you will also receive information as to when you are required to remit the sales tax.
+Usually, it is every month, sometimes quarterly or every year.